KL Convergence Guarantees for Score diffusion models under minimal data assumptions

 \begin{enumerate}[label=$\bullet$,wide, labelwidth=!, labelindent=0pt] \item \underline{Results without early stopping} Earlier works on convergence bounds for SGMs required strong assumption on the data distribution beyond Lipschitzianity of the score such as a dissipativity condition \cite{block2020generative}, the manifold hypothesis \cite{de2022convergence} or $\rmL^{\infty}$-bounds on the score approximation \cite{de2021diffusion} and often failed to exhibit convergence bounds with polynomial complexity.
 The work \cite{de2022convergence} obtains convergence guarantees in $1$-Wasserstein distance assuming that the data distribution satisfies the so-called manifold hypothesis.
 Imposing that the data distribution satisfies a logarithmic Sobolev inequality \cite{lee2022convergence,wibisono2022convergence} obtain bounds with polynomial complexity.
 Subsequently, in the paper \cite{chen2022sampling} the authors managed to drop the hypothesis that the data distribution satisfy a functional inequality and to include the kinetic Ornstein-Uhlenbeck in the analysis by assuming weak $L^2$-bounds on the score approximation and Lipschitzianity of the score.
 Moreover, this work introduces a Girsanov change of measure argument that we shall systematically employ in this work (see also \cite{liu2022let} for similar ideas).
 The recent work \cite{chen2022improved} obtains results for constant step size discretization that are comparable to those in \cite{chen2022sampling}.
-Moreover, their Theorem 2.5 improves on the results of \cite{chen2022sampling} by showing that, using an exponentially decreasing then linear step size one can obtain bounds whose complexity is logarithmic in the Lispchitz constant of the score.
-In addition, Lipschitzianity of the score is assumed there only at the intial time, and not for the whole trajecory.
+Moreover, their Theorem 2.5 improves on the results of \cite{chen2022sampling} by showing that, using an exponentially decreasing then linear step size one can obtain bounds whose complexity is logarithmic in the Lipschitz constant of the score.
+In addition, Lipschitzianity of the score is assumed there only at the intial time, and not for the whole trajectory.
 However, the dimensional dependence of these bounds is quadratic instead of linear.